Towards the start of the second term

 About

-Classes are a combination of online and in-person sessions.
+- Mode of instruction: Teaching is delivered through a combination of online and in-person classes.

 Admission Information